 The EU's digital product passport is coming, are you ready?

-Products sold within the EU area will soon require a digital product passport (EU Digital Product Passport).
-This necessitates that information relating to the product's sustainability is properly in place.
-Going forward, details related to calculating products' carbon footprints, for example, must be presented transparently.
-It is time to prepare for this change.
+In the coming years, products sold within the EU will require a digital product passport (EU Digital Product Passport).
+This mandates that information related to the product's sustainability is properly in place.
+In the future, for instance, data concerning the calculation of products' carbon footprints must be presented transparently.
+It is time to prepare for the change.

-The European Union and all countries that have ratified the Paris Agreement aim to achieve carbon neutrality by 2050.
-As part of this goal, the EU has launched a project for digital product passports, which according to the latest assessments, will become mandatory during the years 2026–2027.
+The goal of the European Union and all countries that have ratified the Paris Agreement is to achieve carbon neutrality by 2050.
+As part of this objective, the EU has launched a project for a digital product passport, which, according to the latest estimates, will become mandatory between 2026 and 2027.

-Product manufacturers, regardless of the company's home country, must make the information required by the product passport available to consumers and other stakeholders for the product's entire lifecycle, if the product is sold in the EU area.
-Retailers will need to consider how the product passport can be used to support consumer purchasing decisions and how it can be made available to consumers both in physical stores and online.
+Regardless of the country of origin of the company, manufacturers must provide the data required by the product passport to consumers and other stakeholders for the duration of the product's lifecycle if the product is sold within the EU.
+Retailers will need to consider how the product passport can be utilised to support consumers' purchasing decisions and how it can be made available to consumers in both physical stores and online.

-In the first phase, product passports will be required from manufacturers in the following industries:
+In the first phase, product passports will be required from manufacturers in the following sectors:

 • Batteries